 History

-The church was built in the second half of the 13th century.
-In written sources, it is mentioned for the first time in 1270.
-In the first half of the fourteenth century, a reconstruction took place, during which the original chancel was replaced by the current polygonal choir and the nave’s windows were transformed according to the new fashion.
-During the Reformation the church passed into the hands of Protestants who used it with breaks between 1575 and 1686.
-At that time, a matroneum was added to the interior of the temple.
-In the first half of the nineteenth century nave received a new flat ceiling.
-External elevations and windows have also been rebuilt.
-The reconstruction of the building was carried out in the years 1941 – 1942.
-At that time a southern porch was created.
+Church of St. Michael was built around the middle of the 13th century, probably on the site of an older temple functioning even before the foundation of the settlement.
+In documents, it was recorded for the first time in 1270, in connection with the property dispute of the parish priest Pavel, who opposed the unfavorable demarcation of the surrounding areas.
+In the first quarter of the fourteenth century, a Gothic reconstruction took place, during which the original chancel was replaced by a new, polygonal one, and some of the windows in the nave were transformed in accordance with the new fashion.
+During the Reformation, the church passed into the hands of Protestants, who used it intermittently between 1575 and 1686.
+At that time, a gallery was added to the interior of the church.
+In the first half of the 19th century, the nave received a new flat ceiling, the arcade of the rood arch, external facades and some windows were also rebuilt.
+The reconstruction of the building was carried out in 1941-1942.
+The southern porch was then built.

 Architecture

-The church was built at the highest point of the settlement, as an early Gothic building consisting of a rectangular single nave, probably a four-sided chancel on the east and a square sacristy on the north side.
-Originally, the church was lit by small, splayed windows, interestingly in the sacristy, pierced not only from the east side, but more unusual also from the north and west.
+The church was built at the highest point of the settlement, on a hill south of the mouth of the Ľupčianka into the Váh River.
+It was built as an early-Gothic sacral building consisting of an aisleless, rectangular nave built of tuff, probably a square chancel on the east side and a four-sided sacristy on the north side.
+Originally, the church was illuminated by very narrow, splayed windows, interestingly, in the sacristy, pierced not only from the east, but, more unusually, also from the north and west.
+Also in the nave, the pattern established in the Middle Ages was not followed and the windows were also pierced from the north.

-Inside, in the southern wall of the chancel, a sedilia was placed, and the ceiling was crowned with a cross-rib vault in the western bay and a six-section vault in the eastern closing.
-The nave was topped with a wooden barrel apparent vault, a rare solution in Liptov region.
+Inside, in the southern wall of the chancel, a niche for the sedilia with a segmental vault was made.
+The chancel itself was crowned with a cross-rib vault in the western bay and a hexagonal vault in the eastern closure.
+The ribs were fastened with round, smooth bosses and hung on the walls with undercut ends.
+The nave was crowned with a wooden barrel, a rare solution in the area of medieval Liptov.
+In the sacristy, an older, 13th-century cross-rib vault with heavy ribs based on early-gothic corbels was built.

 bibliography: